sentient-controls/plantspy/README.md

 ## Updates
-###2018-08-11
+### 2018-08-11
-Imaging recognition is not quite complete, however we have started adding in functions to start detecting leaves based on example input images that will allow us to compare and match to.
+Image recognition has not been completed yet.
+We have, however, started adding functions to detect leaves based on example input images that will allow us to compare and match to.
 Updates forthcoming on this enhancement.

 ## Requirements and Installation